 Writing for The Society of Human Resouce Management, Aliah D. Wright reports on studies that show, “81 percent of IT professionals said laptops – both company-owned and personal ones employees use for work – are most vulnerable to a breach.
 That’s followed by desktops (73 percent), smartphones (70 percent) and tablets (62 percent).”

-Pierluigi Paganini analyzed a study by Intel Security with alarming results.
+Pierluigi Paganini analyzed a study by McAfee with alarming results.
 Participants were given a list of emails and asked to identify those that were phishing.
 Paganini says that “only 3% got all answers right” and adds that “80% of the surveyed people got at least one wrong answer.”
 If users only recognize one in four phishing emails, you get some sense of the vulnerability.
 So if HR is an easy and lucrative target, the business must defend itself forcefully.
 It’s no longer a question of if the company will be attacked but when.

 Everything depends on intensive education.
 Most of the malware comes through employee error.
 HR staffers must learn not to open attached files with .doc, .pdf or .txt designations.
 New and current staffers need training and reminders.
 Corporate trainers should prepare documents and calendar sessions on instruction and updating.